MicrosoftDocs/connected-spaces/articles/admin-install-web-app.md

      ![Install button](media/install-connected-store.PNG "Install button")

     Installing Connected Store can take 30 to 60 minutes.
-This includes installing the Contoso Sample Store that you can use to explore the web app by using sample data.

 You’ll see a progress indicator showing where you are in the installation process.
 During this time, setup installs the Connected Store solutions in the selected environment.
+It also installs the Contoso Sample Store that you can use to [explore the web app by using sample data]().

     By default, setup creates a new trial (subscription-based) environment.
 If you want to install Connected Store in a different environment, select an environment from the **Choose environment** list.
 The list only shows environments that are enabled for installing Dynamics 365 applications.
 [Learn more about environments](https://docs.microsoft.com/power-platform/admin/environments-overview).